kaushik-3009/Falcon-Therapist/README.md

-# Mental Health Therapy Chatbot using Fine-tuned Falcon 7B
+# AI Therapist using Fine-tuned Falcon 7B

 This project introduces a mental health therapy chatbot powered by a fine-tuned version of the Falcon 7B large language model.
 The chatbot aims to provide accessible and empathetic mental health support through a conversational interface.